Dreaming381/Latios-Framework-Documentation/Myri Audio/README.md

 ### Voice Combining

-Myri can detect when several audio sources are playing the same clip in unison and combine them to save processing power without losing spatial information.
+Myri can detect when several audio sources are playing the same clip in unison and combine them to save processing power and reduce cacophony of ambient sounds without losing spatial or intensity information.
 This feature is in stark contrast to Unity’s FMOD implementation where sources are omitted when too many are played at once.

 The mechanism Myri uses for this is inspired by the Megacity demo.
 But unlike the demo, Myri can also combine one-shot sources.